WebAssembly/gc/proposals/gc/MVP.md

 * `rtt.canon` is a constant instruction
 * `rtt.sub` is a constant instruction
-* `global.get` is a constant instruction and can access preceding global definitions, not just imports as in the MVP
+* `global.get` is a constant instruction and can access preceding (immutable) global definitions, not just imports as in the MVP

 ## Binary Format